 Almost exactly a year after I lost my job…my wife came home from work a little early with some bad news.
 She’d been laid off.
 But it only took her few months to find a great new job!
 I like to think it was because she learned so much from watching me do almost everything wrong.

 For some people finding a new job will be simple.
 For others it will take time.
 However it plays out for you; just realize that we are coming out of the worst recession since The Great Depression.

 The truth is many economic experts as well as Federal Reserve Chairman Ben Bernanke and President Obama expect the unemployment rate to hover around 9% for much of 2011.

 Don’t blame yourself for your situation.
 Keep your chin up and keep moving forward.
 Good luck!

-This is a guest post from Kasey Steinbrinck, the lead writer for The Check Advantage Blog, which covers personal finance issues and news about the economy.
+This post is from Kasey Steinbrinck, the lead writer for The Check Advantage Blog, which covers personal finance issues and news about the economy.
 Check Advantage also offers business checks and personal checks online.